The Smithsonian will be @ WPL from October 7 – November 19th.

 Get out the Vote – Historically Speaking

-Julie Clover, Robert J. Dole Institute of Politics
+Julie Clover, Dole Institute of Politics

 Friday, Nov 3 at noon